RITESH8503/M1_BillCalculator_Utility/1_Requirements/README.md

     * Innovative, User-friendly, Simple
 =======
   1. STRENGTH * Innovative, User-friendly, Simple
-  2  Weakness: Cost of calculator increases as features added in the calculator increase.
+  2  Weakness: Cost of calculator increases as features added in the calculator increase.,

-  3Opportunities: We know that we mostly use pen and paper for calculation.
+  3  Opportunities: We know that we mostly use pen and paper for calculation.
 So tech based market always attracts the youth.

 Threats: Slower growth in an innovation always threat for the company in this dynamic world.